 The patient with autonomic dysreflexia may experience flushing of the skin above the level of injury due to the increased amount of blood in the area.

 Autonomic dysreflexia may cause pilomotor spasms that cause goosebumps.
-In addition, the patient may experience erection of body hair known as piloerection.
+In addition, the patient may experience an erection of body hair known as piloerection.

 Since autonomic dysreflexia increases the amount of fluid circulating above the level of injury, the patient may experience nasal congestion.

-Immediately elevate the patient's head of the bed or place them in an upright sitting position to help decrease the elevated blood pressure.
+Immediately elevate the patient's head off the bed or place them in an upright sitting position to help decrease the elevated blood pressure.
 Determine the noxious stimuli causing the autonomic dysreflexia and alert the medical team.

 Removing the noxious stimuli will help resolve autonomic dysreflexia.
 Common causes include a distended bladder or impacted rectum.
 Immediate catheterization may be necessary to relieve bladder distention.
 If the patient already has an inserted Foley catheter, assess for kinks, folds, or plugs in the tubing.
 Stool impaction may require applying anesthetic lubricating ointment to decrease rectal stimulation before performing a digital rectal examination.
 Other causes include stimulation of sensory receptors, skin, or pain receptors.
 If the cause is skin stimulation, loosening the patient's constrictive clothing and tight shoes will also help relieve symptoms.
 If symptoms remain after removing the noxious stimuli, an alpha-adrenergic blocker or arteriolar vasodilator may be administered to help stabilize vital signs.